 Eleanor C. Browne

-My group is interested in developing instrumentation for measuring gases and aerosols in the atmosphere and in using this instrumentation to investigate how atmospheric processing affects the chemical composition of gases and aerosols.
+My group develops instrumentation for measuring gases and aerosols in the atmosphere and uses this instrumentation to investigate how atmospheric processing affects the chemical composition of gases and aerosols.
 The group is specifically interested in organonitrogen and organosilicon compounds and investigates the fate of these compounds using laboratory and field measurements.
 Current work focuses on understanding the role of organonitrogen in new particle formation and growth, and in nitrogen deposition.
 The organosilicon work focuses on constraining the fate of organosilicon compounds that are found in personal care products and preferentially partition to the atmosphere.
 Our current instrument development work focuses on novel techniques for the fragment-free characterization of aerosol.

 Ambient Ion Chemistry